Mikemaranon/project-KAILA/KAIM/README.md

-This project has the main purpose of developing a linux distribution from the open-source kernel `linux-source` in which i am going to introduce a new module that hosts a SLM purposely trained to help the user optimyze the system, creating a new comand called `aikm` with a list of parameters for a better interaction between the module and the user.
+This project has the main purpose of developing a linux distribution from the open-source kernel `linux-source` in which i am going to introduce a new module that hosts a SLM purposely trained to help the user optimyze the system, creating a new comand called `kaim` with a list of parameters for a better interaction between the module and the user.

 the final objective is simple: having a new distribution that can use the module to effectively know every single